joesan/joesan-me/content/post/scala/scala-pom-to-sbt.md

 tags = ["scala"]
 +++

 Aren't you at your limits dealing with XML?
-If so why still bother using a build tool that still uses XML?
+If so why still bother using a build tool that still uses an outdated format like the XML?
 Why use Maven when you can be friends with sbt?
 Here is a small script that helps you to convert your pom.xml to a build.sbt.

 ```
 #!/bin/sh